ems-project/ems-project.github.io/dev/common-bundle/processors.md

      - `fill` will leave margins in the color defined by the `_border_color` parameter (or transparent if the `_quality` parameter is set to zero)
      - `fillArea` will crop to best fill the generated image without distort the image and without leave margins
      - `free` will distort the image to fill the image
+     - `ratio` finds optimal crops for images, based on Jonas Wagner's [smartcrop.js](https://github.com/jwagner/smartcrop.js)
-     - `ratio` will compute the width or height in order to keep the original image ratio.
+     - `smartCrop` will compute the width or height in order to keep the original image ratio.
 Set `_width` or `_height` to `0` to specify the auto-size on the width or the height
  - `_gravity` will specify the gravity to use if `fillArea` the image.
 Default value `center`.
 Possible values:
      - `center`
      - `north`